Arnica montana: Description

 Arnica montana is a flowering plant about 18-60 cm tall aromatic fragrant, herbaceous perennial.
 Its basal green ovate leaves with rounded tips are bright coloured and level to the ground.
 In addition, they are somewhat downy on their upper surface, veined and aggregated in rosettes.
 By contrast, the upper leaves are opposed, spear-shaped and smaller which is an exception within the Asteraceae.
 The chromosome number is 2n=38.

 The flowering season is between May and August (Central Europe).
 The 2 in flower heads are composed of orange-yellow disc florets in the centre which are externally bordered by 10 to 15 yellow ray florets.
 The achenes have a one-piece rough pappus which opens in dry conditions.
 Arnica montana is a hemicryptophyte, which helps the plant to survive the extreme overwintering condition of its habitat.
 In addition, Arnica forms rhizomes, which grow in a two-year cycle: the rosette part grows at its front while its tail is slowly dying.

 Taxonomy

+Arnica montana was given its scientific name in 1753 by Carl Linnaeus.
+It is part of the genus Arnica which is classified in the family Asteraceae.
 The Latin specific epithet montana refers to mountains or coming from mountains.
+It has two accepted subspecies.